 Automatic translation allows agents to communicate with customers even if they are using different languages.
 The translation feature is enabled in the Agent Workspace.
 You can see how automatic translation works from both the agent and customer perspectives.
-See Supporting multilingual flows and Translating conversations in the Zendesk Agent Workspace for more information.
+See Supporting multilingual bots and Translating conversations in the Zendesk Agent Workspace for more information.

 To test automatic translation

 - Create your bot, as described in the sections above, ensuring autotranslation is enabled.

 - Change your browser language to the language you want to preview in.
 You can use a plugin like the Locale Switcher extension for Chrome.